Mobile Menu

 While you could in theory do the Miami to Key West Drive in just four hours one way, we recommend taking your time to really experience all of the stops that this drive has to offer.
 If you try to complete the whole drive in a day, you’ll end up rushing through everything, and it won’t be very enjoyable.

 Instead, we recommend taking 3 to 5 days to do this Key West road trip.
-If you’re really planning on diving into all of the stops, you could spend 7 days or more enjoying this amazing drive.
+If you’re really planning on diving to all of the stops, you could spend 7 days or more enjoying this amazing drive to Key West from Miami.

-Best Time Of Year To Drive Between Miami To Key West
+Best Time Of Year To Drive Miami To Key West

 As for picking the best time of year for your Miami to Key West drive, you’ll want to avoid Florida’s hurricane season, which is from June to November.
 In other words, the best time to tackle this Miami to Key West road trip is during winter or spring.

 While you definitely can do the Miami to Key West drive during hurricane season, it’s a little easier for your plans to get upended.
-So, for the sake of flexibility, we recommend tackling this drive not during hurricane season, especially if you’re coming from out of state.
+So, for the sake of flexibility, we recommend tackling this Miami to the Keys drive not during hurricane season, especially if you’re coming from out of state.

-16 Best Stops On Your Miami To key West Drive
+20 Best Stops On Your Miami To Key West Drive

 Downtown Miami